Dermabrasion

 In general, dermabrasion is used more often to treat fine wrinkles, and dermabrasion and dermaplaning for deeper imperfections such as acne scars.
 A non-chemical approach may also be preferred for individuals with slightly darker skin, especially when treating limited areas of the face, since dermabrasion and dermaplaning are less likely to produce extreme changes and contrasts in skin color.

 Both dermabrasion and dermaplaning are available in Beverly Hills as an outpatient procedure at Dr. Malcolm Lesavoy’s office.
-They can be performed as single procedures or simultaneously with facelift, facial revision, scar removal, or each other.
+They can be performed as single procedures or simultaneously with facelift, neck lift, eyelid surgery, or scar removal.

 If you believe dermabrasion or dermaplaning can refinish your skin, you can call us today to schedule a consultation and discuss your treatment plan with Dr. Lesavoy.